 \subsection{ANNs without Gradient Back-propagation}

-Besides the gradient back-propagation based neural networks, there are also some gradient-free network structures, such as the Extreme Learning Machine (ELM) and some of their variants \cite{cambria2013extreme,huang2015extreme,tang2015extreme}.
-ELM adopted the randomized initialized network for the random projection of features and fitted the linear function on these non-linear features.
-Following a similar idea to ELM, the Broad Learning System (BLS) \cite{chen2017broad} extended the network to support incremental learning for newly added dynamic features.
+Besides the gradient back-propagation-based neural networks, there are also some gradient-free network structures, such as the Extreme Learning Machine (ELM) and some of their variants \cite{cambria2013extreme,huang2015extreme,tang2015extreme}.
+ELM adopted the randomized initialized network for the random projection of features and fitted the linear function to these non-linear features.
+Following a similar idea to ELM, the Broad Learning System (BLS) \cite{chen2017broad} extends the network to support incremental learning for newly added dynamic features.
 The Echo State Network (ESN) \cite{jaeger2002adaptive} adopted a random projection network to achieve the non-linear features of time series.
-The Liquid State Machine (LSM) \cite{maass2002real} represents a distinct variant of spiking neural networks, characterized by randomly interconnected nodes that concurrently receive inputs from external sources and other nodes within the network.
-The recently proposed Forward-Forward algorithm \cite{hinton2022forward} attempted to use two forward processes with positive and negative data respectively to replace the forward and backward processes in the back-propagation algorithms.
+The recently proposed Forward-Forward algorithm \cite{hinton2022forward} attempts to use two forward processes with positive and negative data, respectively, to replace the forward and backward processes in the back-propagation algorithms.

-\textbf{The fundamental difference between EMN and above methods}.
-All of the above methods are designed to fit a function mapping the input to the output, while EMN memorizes the association between input and output on distributed neurons and is able to perform reinforced memorization on the unlabeled target domain.
+\textbf{The fundamental difference between MemFlow and the methods described above}.
+All of the above methods are designed to fit a function that maps the input to the output, while MemFlow memorizes the association between input and output in distributed neurons and is able to perform reinforced memorization in the unlabeled target domain.